Admissions to Brookhaven Manor SuspendedSullivan County Nursing Home Cited for Violations

-NASHVILLE – Tennessee Health Commissioner John Dreyzehner, MD, MPH, has suspended new admissions of residents to Brookhaven Manor effective December 19, 2016 and imposed a one-time state civil monetary penalty of $5,001.
+NASHVILLE – Tennessee Health Commissioner John Dreyzehner, MD, MPH has suspended new admissions of residents to Brookhaven Manor effective April 6, 2018.
+In addition, Dreyzehner has imposed state civil monetary penalties of $3,000 for each of four violations for a total assessment of $12,000.
 A special monitor has been appointed to review the facility’s operations.

-Brookhaven Manor, a 180-bed licensed nursing home located at 2035 Stonebrook Place in Kingsport, was ordered not to admit any new residents based on conditions found during a complaint investigation and annual survey conducted Nov.
-1 through Dec.
-7, 2016.
-The investigation was completed Dec.
-16. During the inspection, surveyors found violations of the following standards: administration, performance improvement, physician services, infection control, nursing services and resident rights.
+Brookhaven Manor, a 180-bed nursing home located at 2035 Stonebrook Place in Kingsport, was ordered not to admit any new residents based on conditions found during an annual and complaint survey conducted March 5 – March 21, 2018.
+The investigation was completed April 6.
+During the investigation, surveyors found violations of the following standards: administration; admissions, discharges and transfers; performance improvement and social work services.

 The Commissioner of Health may suspend admissions to a nursing home when conditions are determined to be, or are likely to be, detrimental to the health, safety or welfare of the residents.
 The order to suspend admissions remains effective until conditions have been and continue to remain corrected.
 A copy of the order must be posted at the public entrance where it can be plainly seen.